brandon-schabel/bnk-sync/README.md

 ## **Introduction**

-**BNK WebSocket** aims to simplify building real-time applications in **Bun** by offering:
+**BNK Sync Engine** aims to simplify building real-time applications in **Bun** by offering:

-- **High Performance**: Built on Bun’s native WebSocket and HTTP server APIs.
+- **High Performance**: Built on Bun’s native WebSocket.
 - **Type Safety**: Written in TypeScript, with generics and advanced typing to ensure confidence in your code.
 - **Modular & Composable**: Each package can be used independently or combined for a fullstack approach.
 - **Minimal Dependencies**: Minimizes or eliminates external dependencies for speed and smaller bundles.
 - **Pluggability**: Support for custom message handlers, validation, hooks, and optional persistence (SQLite or file-based).

-Whether you’re building a small chat app or a robust real-time platform, BNK WebSocket provides sensible defaults and straightforward extensibility.
+Whether you’re building a small chat app or a robust real-time platform, BNK Sync Engine provides sensible defaults and straightforward extensibility.

 ---